Hidden Blade: Plot

 Director He is disguised as a political prisoner but is released soon after the Japanese surrender in 1945.
 As he leaves the prison, he sees a prison truck enter that includes Officer Watanabe and Mr. Ye among the incoming prisoners.
-Mr. Ye silently mock Director He as the truck drives through the gates and Officer Watanabe laughs when Director He tries to retaliate.
+Mr. Ye silently mocks Director He as the truck drives through the gates and Officer Watanabe laughs when Director He tries to retaliate.
 In the prison's washroom, Officer Watanabe tells Mr. Ye that he is no longer motivated to pursue any political power now that Manchuria is no longer under Japanese occupation, and wonders how Manchuria fell despite it being the best stronghold for Japan.
-He also contemplates on starting a new life from scratch as a farmer, attempting to take off his uniform in defeat, and says both would be granted immunity despite the crimes they committed.
+He also contemplates starting a new life from scratch as a farmer, attempts to take off his uniform in defeat, and says both would be granted immunity despite the crimes they committed.
 Mr. Ye, however, stops him and implies that Officer Watanabe should die as a Japanese officer.

 It is revealed that Mr. Ye was double-crossing Officer Watanabe the whole time.
 At Director He's orders, Mr. Ye intentionally gained Officer Watanabe's trust and was working as a double agent for the Chinese Communist Party.
 Mr. Ye explains that Manchuria fell because of the information Officer Watanabe gave him in exchange for supposedly killing Ms. Chen and arresting Director He.
 Mr. Ye then kills Officer Watanabe with Director He's knife before cleaning and returning the blade to its owner.
 Director He, waiting in the nearby office, thanks Mr. Ye for his hard work and efforts.

-The movie reveals Ms. Chen was alive the whole time and she, Director He, and Mr. Ye are living unassuming lives in 1964 Hong Kong.
+The movie reveals Ms. Chen was alive the whole time and she, Director He, and Mr. Ye are living unassuming lives in 1946 Hong Kong.
 Mr. Ye secretly buys coffee for Ms. Chen at a cafe before visiting a restaurant run by Captain Wang's family.
 Captain Wang's parents reveal that they escaped Shanghai after their son's disappearance and believes their son is still alive in China.
 Mr. Ye leaves to avoid further suspicion from Captain Wang's sister and he visits a nearby temple, running into Director He as he prays.
 Director He ultimately returns to Shanghai to see the bakery through which he corresponded with his wife still running and reminisces about how his life came to be.